Common Opiate Addictions

 Morphine, like all naturally occurring opiates, works within the central nervous system to block the feeling of severe and chronic pain.
 Morphine can be taken orally, injected directly into the bloodstream, or given as a shot.
 When morphine is given intravenously, it’s maximum effects are felt within about 20 minutes, and when given orally, 60 minutes.
 The length of pain relief is often between 4-6 hours.
 Morphine addiction can cause digestion to slow dramatically, and as a result, will likely cause constipation in those using.
 Morphine is sold by several pharmaceutical companies under different brand names.
 Some of these names are MS Contin, Oramorph, Avinza, and Kadian.

-Common morphine withdrawal symptoms are the following:
+Common morphine withdrawal symptoms:

 - Tearing eyes and runny nose